Labeeb1234/custom_gazebo_plugins/README.md

 # Gazebo
 ## Mecanum Drive Gazebo PLugin
 ```
-colcon build it in your repo
+colcon build it in your ros2 workspace source dir
 ```